redruin1/factorio-draftsman/docs/source/concepts/environment.rst

     # Exactly equivalent to calling `draftsman update`
     update_draftsman_data()

-Neighbouring files in ``environment`` also provide mechanisms for changing Factorio version, decoding ``mod-settings.dat`` files, enabling/disabling mods, and more.
+Neighbouring files in the ``environment`` module also provide mechanisms for changing Factorio version, decoding ``mod-settings.dat`` files, enabling/disabling mods, and more.

-If there is some information that you need that Draftsman does not export for it's own purposes, Draftsman provides a convenience function you can call to return a complete loaded Lua instance you can manipulate:
+If there is some information that you need that Draftsman does not export for it's own purposes, Draftsman also provides a convenience function you can call to return a complete loaded Lua instance you can extract data from yourself:

 .. code-block:: python